arctco/arctco/README.md

 A short narrative experience about the messages you never meant to send, and the ones you still haven't.
 Built entirely in Python's Tkinter.
 It's a retro-internet ghost story about heartbreak and the beautiful chaos of trying to say the right thing when it actually matters.

 * `Status:` 🟩🟩🟩🟩⬜⬜⬜⬜⬜⬜ `v0.5 "still typing..." • In Development`

+#### **Untitled Godot Game**
+My first major step into the Godot engine, focusing on atmosphere and the "quiet" moments of discovery.
+It's heartfelt 3D adventure about a girl who tries her best to remind the people special to her that they’re not alone, focusing in empathy and imagination.

+* `Status:` 🟩🟩⬜⬜⬜⬜⬜⬜⬜⬜ `Core mechanics • In Development`

 ---